 After your surgery, there are three very important things to do.
 The first is elevating your arms over your head.
 You should begin to do this six to eight hours after surgery.
 Do a set of three arm raises every hour before going to bed.
 The worst thing a marathoner can do after a race is lie around and do nothing.
 Instead, stretching and walking help the muscles recover more rapidly.
-The same principle holds true for the Quick Recovery method.
+The same principle holds true for the Quick Recovery™ method.
 You may lift objects that weigh less than 30 pounds and drive a car if you’re not taking prescription pain medication.

 The second is actually a “don’t.”
 Don’t baby your breasts.
 You can’t hurt or rupture your implants or rip open your stitches—a common but unnecessary fear—by going about your daily routine.
 Look at your breasts in a mirror.
-They’re not the same as what you’ve been used to all these years and they are going to feel strange for awhile, so it’s important to become familiar with them.
+They’re not the same as what you’ve been used to all these years and they are going to feel strange for a while, so it’s important to become familiar with them.

-When having mammography, notify the technician about the implants so additional views can be taken to examine the breast tissue more effectively.
+When having mammography, it’s important to notify the technician about the implants so additional views can be taken to examine the breast tissue more effectively.
 An implant will impair the accuracy of a mammogram to some extent.
 Choose a radiologist who is familiar with the special techniques that can enhance the results of the exam.

 Implants can rupture.
 A rupture is usually a small, pinpoint leak that can develop on the implant’s edge.
 It’s like an old sweater that has worn through the elbow, while the buttons are holding just fine.
 The implant’s valve would be like the buttons—still working—while friction on the implant shell day in and day out can cause an area to spring a leak.

-Quick Recovery Breast Augmentation is not a gimmick.
-These specialized techniques—which speed recovery and allow you to return to your daily routine, kids, and work faster than traditional approaches—are published in the Plastic & Reconstructive Surgery and Aesthetic Surgery Journal.
+Quick Recovery™ Breast Augmentation is not a gimmick.
+These specialized techniques—which speed recovery and allow patients to return to their daily routine, kids, and work faster than traditional approaches—are published in the Plastic & Reconstructive Surgery and Aesthetic Surgery Journal.
 These plastic surgery journals are “peer-reviewed” and edited, so they are the gold standard in our field as proving valid.
 Therefore, these are sound techniques, not marketing hype.
 These journals also prove that the armpit approach area does not have an increased incidence of infection.